 Hieu turned around and saw Trick standing there.

 "I couldn't let my sister take the blame.
 Yes.
 I killed him.
-I believed I had seen my dad winsome for the first time in his life, but he fooled me.
+I believed I would see my dad winsome for the first time in his life, but he fooled me.
 When I confessed to sleeping with Rachel, he said he would cut me out of the will.
 I was a disgrace to the family for being with a prostitute.
 I went out of my mind.
 I'm so sorry for what I did.
 Lafayette didn't know what horror would follow when she introduced me to Rachel.
 Don't blame her.
 We were good people until love smote us.”

 Hieu let go of Lafayette.